3-Part Article about Arizona Molokans

 Second of Three Parts

-The party of Russian Molokans who detrained at Glendale early in the morning of Aug.
+The party of 170 Russian Spiritual Christians Molokans who detrained at Glendale early in the morning of Aug.
 31, 1911 was said by newspapers of the day to be the largest single group of settlers to arrive in the Salt River Valley up to that time.

 They were heartily welcomed by the Southwestern Sugar and Land Co., always in need of toilers in the sugar beet fields.
 But their welcome by Glendale's populace of 1,000 and farmers in the area was anything but hearty.